matanatkhalil/Voice-Controlled-Todo-App/README.md

 ## Features
 - Add tasks by typing and pressing Enter
 - Speak a task, and it will be added to the list as the app uses the Web Speech API for voice-controlled task input
+- Fully operable by keyboard (Tab to navigate, Enter/Space to activate) so it works with assistive tech that emulates keyboard events
 - Visual feedback (mic icon changes when listening)
 - Alert displayed when the browser doesn't support speech
 - Click the green circle to mark tasks as complete